Young-Nong/Young-Nong.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2019: Front-End Engineer Intern
+* Summer 2019: Front-End Engineer Intern \
-  Beijing Hantang Technology Stock Co., LTD,
+  Beijing Hantang Technology Stock Co., LTD, Beijing, China
-  * Beijing Hantang Technology Stock Co., LTD,
+  * Developed a front-end module for remote consulting rooms in a large-scale digital cooperation platform for more than 100 hospitals based on HTML, CSS, Javascript and jQuery.
-  * Duties included: Tagging issues
+  * Based on the layout from UI designer, developed web pages for browsing and editing lists of available remote consulting rooms; Switching video sources in meetings; Editing, browsing, and searching consulting reports; Managing consulting schedules for doctors and patients.
-  * Supervisor: Professor Git
+  * Used JSON to contact with the back-end server based on JSP.

 * Fall 2015: Research Assistant
   * Github University